ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter4.md

 ## If, Elif, and Else

-The first basic control flow contruct in Chai is the **if statement** which runs its body if the condition in its header is true.
+The first basic control flow contruct in Chai is the **if expression** which runs its body if the condition in its header is true.

     # NOTE: `random_number` is NOT a real function in Chai
     let x = random_number()